dolittle/DotNET.Applications/Documentation/Tutorials/end_to_end.md

 ```

 Basically what we`ve done now is to take a dependency on the command we created and the query we created.
-doLittle generates a proxy for these and you can just use them directly like above.
-Inside doLittle there sits
+Dolittle generates a proxy for these and you can just use them directly like above.
+Inside Dolittle there sits
 an IOC (Inversion of Control) container that resolves dependencies in different ways, one being well known
 commands and queries coming from proxies.